Bylaws of the Lehigh Valley Rose Society

 Section 2.
 The regular meetings in November shall be known as the annual meeting and shall be for the purpose of electing officers.

 Section 3.
 Special meetings may be called by the President or by any two members of the Board of Directors or by a written request from any 10 members of The Society.
 The purpose of the special meeting shall be stated in the announcement.
 Except in cases of emergency, at least seven days’ notice must be given.

 Section 4.
 At least 5 members of The Society in good standing shall constitute a quorum.

 Article VI - Board of Directors

 Section 1.
-The current officers, the Immediate Past President, and four Members at Large elected by The Society shall constitute the Board of Directors.
+The current officers and one Member at Large elected by The Society shall constitute the Board of Directors.
 Should a vacancy occur in the office of the Immediate Past President for any reason, an additional Member-at-Large shall be elected.
 All other vacancies shall be filled as recommended by the Board.

 Section 2.
-A quorum of the Board of Directors shall be five.
+A quorum of the Board of Directors shall be three.

 Section 3.
 The Board of Directors shall have the power to transact business in a manner beneficial to the efficient administration of the purposes of The Society.
 These powers include, but are not limited to: preparation and adoption of the budget, adopting rules and regulations for the governance of The Society and general supervisory duties over committees.
 The Board of Directors shall be subject to the orders of The Society and none of its acts shall conflict with actions taken by The Society.